Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Experimental Results

-\textbf{Multi-hop Performance}.
 In order to analyze the detailed performance on multi-hop questions, we evaluate the performance of the competitive baselines on different hop numbers.
-The results of MuSiQue are shown in Table \ref{experiment:multi_hop_res} and Figure ~\ref{fig:multi_hop_res}.
-Firstly, we find that all the methods exhibit performance decline as hop number increases, because of the exponentially growing search space and noise accumulation.
-Secondly, GNN based methods particularly underperform in high-hop scenarios due to: i) the message passing aggregates the information of irrelevant nodes, ii) they fail to consider multiple information levels.
-Finally, as for the QSGNN, it achieves competitive performance in 2-hop questions compared to other baselines and the improvements become noticeable as the hop number increases, where it gets +33.8\%, +85.8\% and +231\% improvements in Recall@5, F1 and EM on 4-hop questions respectively.
-This advantage stems from QSGNN's query-guided attention mechanism and multi-level message passing, which significantly reduce the impact of noise and fuse the multi-information levels comprehensively(see the ablation study).
-The result of 2Wiki can be found in Appendix ~\ref{appendix:multi_hop_2wiki}.
+The results are shown in Table \ref{experiment:multi_hop_res} and we visualize the performance on MuSiQue as Figure ~\ref{fig:multi_hop_res}.
+We make the following observations: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item All the methods exhibit performance decline as hop number increases, because of the exponentially growing search space and noise accumulation. \item Iterative retrieval based methods underperform in high-hop scenarios due to: i) the negelect of complex relationships between documents, ii) accumulated errors from intermediate results. \item Compared to graph search based methods, existing GNN based methods have more performance decrease in high-hop questions because the message passing aggregates the information of irrelevant nodes without question alignment. \item As for Quest-GNN, it achieves competitive performance in 2-hop questions compared to other baselines and the improvements become noticeable as the hop number increases.
+For example, Quest-GNN gets +33.8\%, +85.8\% and +231\% improvements respectively in terms of Recall@5, F1 and EM on 4-hop questions of MuSiQue.
+This advantage stems from Quest-GNN's question-guided attention mechanism and multi-level message passing, which significantly reduce the impact of noise and fuse the multi-information levels comprehensively. \end{itemize}